Get Adobe Flash player

 SERVICES: Sewer and water is provided by the city, and trash pickup is contracted by the city.
 Ligonier’s police department has nine full-time members, which is supplemented by an active reserve police unit.
 Three full-time firefighters are aided by several volunteer firefighters.

 EDUCATION: Students attend West Noble School Corp.
-Elementary students attend either Ligonier Elementary or West Noble Elementary.
+Elementary students attend either West Noble Elementary (2nd - 4th) or West Noble Primary (K-1st).
 Middle and high school students attend at the West Noble campus three miles south of Ligonier.

 FESTIVALS: The Ligonier Marshmallow Festival is held each Labor Day weekend; attendance is well over 10,000 people.
 The Stone's Trace Pioneer Crafts Festival is a popular festival held the weekend after Labor Day at the Stone's Trace grounds, three miles south of the city.
 It also boasts large attendance figures.
-In October, Fashion Farm hosts the month-long Pumpkin Fantasyland, a unique attraction started by the late Charlie Williams and now run his widow, June and the couple¹s children and grandchildren.
+In October, Fashion Farm hosts the month-long Pumpkin Fantasyland, a unique attraction started by the late Charlie & June Williams and is now run by the couple¹s children and grandchildren.

 Contact the Chamber